TetraPlex-org/central/Documentation/FAQ.md

 Multi-modal means support for text, voice and video communication packets.
 We call these packets com-snippets for short but we may just implement text packets for MVP.

+Further motivation for this is found in our [deck](TetraPlex%20deck%200.51%20-%20dark%20mode.pptx).

 # Are you open source?

 Yes and we will publish the specifications of our async com snippet protocol as a RFC.